 When it comes to cleaning cars, you don’t want to use a pressure washer that’s too powerful because you run the risk of damaging the clear coat or paint.
 Therefore, as a general rule, it’s recommended that you use a pressure washer that’s rated to a maximum of 2,000 PSI.
 Alternatively, if your machine is more powerful, you’ll want to set it to a “car” safe mode upon the trigger, which can be found on most Karcher pressure washers.

 In terms of how much water pressure washers use, you’ll want to pay attention to the GPM (gallons per minute) rating of the machine.
 Most standard car pressure washers have a GPM rating of 2 to 3 GPM and on average, a pressure washer may run for at least 20 minutes per wash.
-Therefore, based upon these assumptions, a pressure washer can use up to 40 to 60 gallons of water per wash.
+Therefore, based on these assumptions, a pressure washer can use up to 40 to 60 gallons of water per wash.